CoMPaTech/esphome_c1101/README.md

 - Run `esphome itho.yaml run` and watch the magic happen
 - Go into HA, choose `integrations` and add your ITHO
 - If everything goes well, you'll see `sensor.fanspeed`, `sensor.fantimer` and a couple of `switch.fansend***` popping up.
+- Now include the contents of `HA_configuration.yaml` in your Home-Assitant configuration and reload HA
 - Enjoy!

 # Current status:

- - Sending High/Low works
+ - Sending High/Medium/Low and the Timers work
  - Reading state and indicative time (not counting down (yet) - should HA or ESPhome do that?)

 # Current issues:

- - How to have 'multiple' switches like we have multiple sensors
+ - How to have 'multiple' switches like we have multiple sensors -> for now comprised using template fan in HA
- - `itho.yaml` is missing the entries for the timers ... due to lack of daylight and the above issue combined

 # Fixed issue

  - Adding join command switch as requested by @danieldotnl and as well by @tomduijf
+ - Adding 'fan' control in HA

 # Wiring schema used: